-Clicking one of the program icons starts the program, and the Start menu closes.
+Clicking one of the program icons launches the program, and the Start menu closes.
 So what's inside the folders?
 More programs.
 Click Accessories, for example, and a list of programs that are stored in that folder appears.
 Click any program to open it.
 To get back to the programs you saw when you first opened the Start menu, click Back near the bottom of the menu.

 If you're ever unsure what a program does, move the pointer over its icon or name.
 A box appears that often contains a description of the program.
 For example, pointing to Calculator displays this message: "Performs basic arithmetic tasks with an on-screen calculator."
 This trick works for items in the right pane of the Start menu, too.

 You might notice that over time, the lists of programs in your Start menu change.
 This happens for two reasons.
 First, when you install new programs, they get added to the All Programs list.
-Second, the Start menu detects which programs you use the most, and places them in the left pane for quick access.
+Second, the Start menu detects which programs you use the most, and it places them in the left pane for quick access.

-The search box is one of the most convenient ways to find things on your computer.
-The exact location of the items doesn't matter—the search box will scour your programs and all of the folders in your personal folder (which includes Documents, Pictures, Music, Desktop, and other common locations).
+The Search box is one of the most convenient ways to find things on your computer.
+The exact location of the items doesn't matter—the Search box will scour your programs and all of the folders in your personal folder (which includes Documents, Pictures, Music, Desktop, and other common locations).
 It will also search your e‑mail messages, saved instant messages, appointments, and contacts.

-To use the search box, open the Start menu and start typing.
+To use the Search box, open the Start menu and start typing.
 You don't need to click inside the box first.
-As you type, the search results appear above the search box in the left pane of the Start menu.
+As you type, the search results appear above the Search box in the left pane of the Start menu.

 A program, file, or folder will appear as a search result if:

 Any word in its title matches or begins with your search term.